Michael Andreas Barclay de Tolly: Early life and family

 Michael Andreas was born to Gotthard Barclay de Tolly (1734–1781) and his wife Margarethe Elisabeth von Smitten (1733–1771).
 The Barclay de Tolly family were German-speaking descendants of the Scottish Clan Barclay.
 Their ancestor, Peter Barclay, belonged to the Towie or Tolly branch of the family and settled in Rostock in 1621; his son later moved to Riga in Livonia.
-Michael Andreas was born in Pomautsch in the Polish–Lithuanian Commonwealth and raised in Beckhof, Livonia, which was his mother's family estate.
+Michael Andreas was born in Pamūšis in the Polish–Lithuanian Commonwealth and raised in Beckhof, Livonia, which was his mother's family estate.
 The commonly accepted birth date of 27 December 1761 is actually the day of his baptism in the Lutheran church of the town of Zaumel.

 Michael Andreas's grandfather, Wilhelm Barclay de Tolly, served as the mayor of Riga, while his father served in the Russian army before being admitted into the ranks of the Russian nobility by the Tsar.
 From 1765, the young Barclay de Tolly grew up in St. Petersburg and was raised by his aunt.
 This was a common occurrence among the German Protestants, and it gave the young man an exposure to higher society unavailable in the Baltic provinces.

 The future field marshal started his active service in the Imperial Russian Army in 1776, and he would spend the rest of his life with the military.
 He had two brothers who also served in the Russian army: Axel Heinrich Barclay de Tolly, a Major General of Engineers, and Erich Johann Barclay de Tolly, a Major of Artillery.